DataDog/datadog-agent/Dockerfiles/agent/DOCKERHUB.md

 #### Agent 6

-The Datadog agent, including a Python 2 interpreter for custom checks.
+The Datadog agent, including a Python 2 interpreter for Python checks.
 Note that Python 2 EOL is set for January 1, 2020.

 Relevant tags are: